daveho/DIY8bit/Episode02/README.md

 * 74HCT27
 * 74HCT30

 These are logic gates with more than 2 inputs per gate.
 Surprisingly useful.
+I have found *all* of these useful at one time or another.

 ### Other combinational logic ICs

 * 74HCT138 (3 to 8 decoder)
 * 74HCT153 or 74HCT253 (dual 4 input multiplexer)
 * 74HCT157 or 74HCT257 (quad 2 input multiplexer)
+* 74HCT147 (10 to 4 priority encoder)

 There are probably others that I'm forgetting.